 - Ta Phrom temple, made famous by the movie Tomb Raider

-You’ll probably be exhausted after a full day of playing real life ‘Temple Run‘, so we recommend resting your weary legs with dinner and a show at the unique Phare Circus.
-Phare was created by a local non-profit troupe that provides disadvantaged young people from the community with the skills needed to be a professional performer.
+You’ll probably be exhausted after a full day of playing real-life ‘Temple Run‘, so we recommend resting your weary legs with dinner and a show at the unique Phare Circus.
+Phare was created by a local non-profit troupe that provides disadvantaged young people from the community with the skills needed to be professional performers.
 The uplifting energy from the show might give you a second wind, so if you fancy a night out afterwards, you can always rely on Pub Street to bring the party!